About

 Juncheng Yang is an Assistant Professor in Harvard John A. Paulson School of Engineering and Applied Sciences.
 He received his Ph.D. in Computer Science from Carnegie Mellon University in 2024.
 His research interests broadly cover the efficiency, performance, reliability, and sustainability of large-scale data systems.

-His work, Segcache, has been adopted for production at Twitter and Momento.
-The two eviction algorithms he designed (S3-FIFO, SIEVE) have been adopted for production at Google, VMware, Redpanda, and several others, with over 20 open-source libraries available on GitHub.
+His works have been widely adopted.
+For example, S3-FIFO and SIEVE are adopted for production at Google, VMware, Redpanda, and several others, with over 60 open-source libraries and packages in 18 programming languages available on GitHub.
 Moreover, the open-source cache simulation library he created, libCacheSim, has been used by almost 100 research institutes and companies.